pypi/warehouse/docs/api-reference/feeds.rst

 newly created releases for individual projects on PyPI, including the project name and description, release version, and a link to the release page.

+Accepts an optional `before` cursor, which limits results to the latest releases before the given UTC integer seconds since the epoch (e.g., the ``timestamp`` method to a ``datetime.datetime`` object).

 Project Releases Feed
 ---------------------